rhpvorderman/sequali/README.rst

   are also gathered by sequali.
 + Wouter de Coster for his `excellent post on how to correctly average phred scores <https://gigabaseorgigabyte.wordpress.com/2017/06/26/averaging-basecall-quality-scores-the-right-way/>`_.
++ Marcel Martin for providing extensive feedback on the program's report and command line.

 License
 =======